Vlor999/HCI/doc/roadmap.md

 # Human-Robot Communication with LLMs: Project Roadmap

-## ✅ Current Status

-You have developed a first version of a **RAG (Retrieval-Augmented Generation)** system using **Ollama** to answer questions.
-This provides a solid foundation for enabling natural language explanations from the robot.

----

 ## 🎯 Objective

 To bridge the communication gap between humans and robots by integrating a Large Language Model (LLM) into a robot system.
 The goal is to make the robot capable of **explaining its actions, decisions, and use of low-level perception data** in natural language to build **trust and interpretability**.